double-vincent/nlp_project/README.md

 - Following the Data Acquisition the following preparation work was done to the acquired data:
     - Eliminated non-English language README files --> backport to acquire function
     - Tokenined, Lemmatized, and Cleaned text portion of files
+---
+### Nulls/Missing Values
+* Simple drop of null values as they most often indicated an empty README
+---
+### Feature Engineering
+* Engineered `word_count` in order to facilitate analysis around column length and unique word density
+* Engineered `language_bigrams` in order to capture most used word duos
+---
+### Flattening
+* Had to make decisions in order to remove optionality from language column due to sample size
+- Went from around 17 languages down to 7 by creating an `other` category for the less popular langauges
+* Decisons here driven mostly by desire to have enough observations for effective analysis
+---

 ### Exploration Summary